| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 For example, warriors with two bows can not shoot with both bows in one shooting phase,

+and warriors with two swords can only use one of them in close combat.
 If a warrior enters a Wyrdstone counter he may pick it up or leave it (I can't see why

 not to pick up a piece of Wyrdstone ... but who knows!).
 As with weapon counters,